Layto888/Password-meter-py/README.md

 Password Meter: github.com/Layto888/Password-meter-py

-Compute passwords strength and find the best password.
 Rate your password or generate a strong one.

 Nota bene : The program is inspired from: http://www.passwordmeter.com/ with different approach and proper code.

 Features:
-    - A simple to use API for testing the strength of your password.
+    * A simple to use API for testing the strength of your password.
-    - Generating strong passwords
+    * Generating strong passwords

 Usage example 1: